izosinan/children-privacy/privacy-policy.md

 The App does not utilize any third-party services or partners for data collection or processing.

+## Children's Privacy

+The App is designed to be safe for users of all ages, including children.
+We do not knowingly collect any personal information from children under the age of 13.
+If you are a parent or guardian and believe that your child has provided personal information, please contact us, and we will promptly delete such information from our records.

 ## Links to Third Party Websites

 The App may contain links to third-party websites or services that are not owned or controlled by us.
 We are not responsible for the privacy practices or the content of these third-party sites.
 We encourage you to review the privacy policies of any third-party sites you visit.